collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * I am going to use the URL from the repo to clone it into the home directory.

 * The folder in the home directory with the same name as the GitHub repo and filled with the contents of the repo
-* I now have a copy of the code online in the GitHub repo and a copy in my local development environment
 * I will now tell my operating system to change directory into the folder so that I can work there

 ### GitHub Repo Versus Local Directory